 '''

-character radpressure f=A80 b=80 n='Radiation pressure mode' &
+character radpressure f=A80 b=80 n='Radiation pressure mode' & c0='on/off' on

-c0='on/off'

-on

 '''

-- on: Radiation pressure on. - off: Radiation pressure off.
+- on: Radiation pressure on. - o off: Radiation pressure off.

 The scheme is pretty slow and wrong in the optically thick.
 Do not use!

-'''
+However, the SHORTrad version is much more advance and can be used, even if it might require some more testing.

 • real c_radtintminfac:

-'''